mist64/cbmbus_doc/3 Commodore DOS.md

 [^10]: The feature has existed in all Commodore drives [since the release of the 1540](https://github.com/mist64/cbmsrc/blob/master/DOS_1540/utlodr), but they only started documenting it with the 1551 drive, and never documented the actual file format or the algorithm for the required checksum.
 The 1540, early 1541 drives, the 8250/8050/4040 with DOS V2.7 as well as the D9060/D9090 hard disks supported the also undocumented "boot clip": a device that grounds certain pins on the data connector and will force the unit to execute the first file on disk.
 All this hints at this mostly being a feature that was used in-house.

 [^11]: `U1` and `U2` were added in a firmware update to the Commodore 4040 drive because of bugs in `B-R` and `B-W` in version 2.1.
 They were probably added as `USER` commands as opposed to proper commands (or fixing the broken commands) in order to keep the changes to the new ROM version contained to one ROM chip.
 Later drives retained this feature.

+[^12]: The command was piggy-backed onto `UI` in order to keep the changes between the 1540 an the 1541 contained to the second ROM chip.